-Course Code: EEE-4834 Course Title: Digital Communication Sessional
+Course Code: EEE-4834 Course Title: Digital Communication Sessional Credit Hours: 1.5 Contact Hours: 3 per week

 Objectives: This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 4833.
 In the second part, students will design simple systems using the principles learned in EEE 4833